-Help with mobility
+Help with mobility at home and outside

 Falling and worrying you might fall can make you lose confidence.
 This can have serious consequences for your health and wellbeing.